Northwest São Paulo, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Check that you choose the necessary type.
-Most adapters currently being sold are simply plug changers and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and N. Be careful to get the right type.
+A lot of adapters available are just plug changers and expect your electronics to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one is sufficent for most areas.
+This one should work in most places.

 Travel neck support pillow